2BytesGoat/PLaiGROUND/README.md

 ### 1. Downloading the game
 Go to Steam and request access to the Open Playtest here:
-* 👉 [Dragon Jump](https://store.steampowered.com/app/2471710/Dragon_Jump/) - One-button input precission platformer - similar to SuperMeatBoy
+* 👉 [Dragon Jump](https://store.steampowered.com/app/2471710/Dragon_Jump/) - One-button input precision platformer - similar to SuperMeatBoy

-Once you've donwnloaded the game, you'll need to boot it up and open the developer console using the `~` (tilda) key and type in the following command.
+Once you've downloaded the game, you'll need to boot it up and open the developer console using the `~` (tilda) key and type in the following command:
 ```
 learning on
 ```

-That will activate the AI Settings menu within the game when you select a level.
+This command enables the AI interface in the game, which allows external programs (like our agents) to control the game character.
+The AI Settings menu will appear whenever you select a level, allowing you to configure how the AI interacts with the game and monitor its performance.

 ### 2. Running the random agent script
 A random agent is the most basic form of AI.

 #### 2.1. 🐋 With Docker
-You'll need to open the jupyter notebook that contains the basic logic for an AI that takes random actions.
+You'll need to open the jupyter notebook that contains the basic logic for an AI that takes random actions:
 ```
 http://127.0.0.1:8888/lab/tree/notebooks/00_random_agent.ipynb
 ```